EXL/P2kElfs/Yeti3D/ReadMe.md

 * D (4th) - Debug test version with some unique patches like screen buffer in Java Heap and FPS output, works without using `Class_dal` constant.
 * J (4th) - A special optimized versions with creating screen buffer in Java Heap also, for weak phones like Motorola V600.
 * F (4th) - A special versions with FPS meter.
+* L (4th) - A special versions with long search range for Motorola RAZR V3r.

 ### Summary

-* 8 ELFs + 8 ElfPack 2.0 ELFs + 4 Task and Semaphores ELFs + 1 Debug ELF + 3 J-weak V600 ELFs + 8 FPS meter ELFs = 32 ELFs.
+* 8 ELFs + 8 ElfPack 2.0 ELFs + 4 Task and Semaphores ELFs + 1 Debug ELF + 3 J-weak V600 ELFs + 8 FPS meter ELFs + 2 V3r ELFs = 34 ELFs.

 ## Additional information